ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/distinct.dotnet.markdown

 ## Count

-{WARNING:Performance}
-RavenDB supports returning counts when distinct operation is used, but please keep in mind that this operation might not be efficient for large sets of data due to the need to scan all of the index results in order to find all the unique values.
-{WARNING/}
+RavenDB supports returning counts when distinct operation is used.

 {CODE-TABS}
-{CODE-TAB:csharp:Query distinct_1_1@Indexes\Querying\Distinct.cs /}
+{CODE-TAB:csharp:Query distinct_2_1@Indexes\Querying\Distinct.cs /}
+{CODE-TAB:csharp:DocumentQuery distinct_2_2@Indexes\Querying\Distinct.cs /}
 {CODE-TABS/}

+{INFO:Performance}

+Please keep in mind that this operation might not be efficient for large sets of data due to the need to scan all of the index results in order to find all the unique values.

+Same result might be achieved by creating a [Map-Reduce](../../indexes/map-reduce-indexes) index that aggregates data by the field that you want to have a distinct value of.
+E.g.

+{CODE:csharp distinct_3_1@Indexes\Querying\Distinct.cs /}

+{CODE-TABS}
+{CODE-TAB:csharp:Query distinct_3_2@Indexes\Querying\Distinct.cs /}
+{CODE-TAB:csharp:DocumentQuery distinct_3_3@Indexes\Querying\Distinct.cs /}
+{CODE-TABS/}

+{INFO/}

 ## Related Articles